Skip to content

 National Review.
 An ancient evil abolished.
 “No topic in American history is more enduringly controversial than slavery.
 It sits at the heart of every indictment of America and our founding principles.
 It is central to battles over critical race theory, the removal of monuments, and the renaming of places and institutions.
 It is invoked in… Read More American Slavery in the Global Context

-In 1963 All Socialists in East Berlin Lived in Affordable Housing
+1963.
+All Socialists in East Berlin Had Affordable Housing

 President John F. Kennedy in the Workers Paradise where all were “equal,” June 26, 1963.
 Today JFK would likely not be welcome in the new Democratic Party.
 10 Most Amazing Berlin Wall Escapes “The Berlin wall was constructed in the early 1960s to divide the city.
-West-Berlin was capitalist and free, but the East was… Read More In 1963 All Socialists in East Berlin Lived in Affordable Housing
+West-Berlin was capitalist and free, but the East was… Read More 1963.
+All Socialists in East Berlin Had Affordable Housing

 “No Conceivable…Justification”.
 Aerial warfare’s “dreadful weapons”.